MENTAL SKILLS TRAINING TOOLKIT

 Our Mental Skills Training toolkit (#MSTtoolkit) is an ongoing project.
-We aim to produce a toolkit that has received input from staff and young people from our partners St Basils and Youth Voice, as well as, incorporating the views of experts and stakeholders in the sector.
+Our aim is to produce a toolkit that has received input from staff and young people from our partners St Basils and Youth Voice, as well as, incorporating the views of experts and stakeholders in the sector.

-In selecting what tools to include and how to present them, we sought out the views of staff and young people.
-From these workshops, it was made clear that the toolkit needed to included some tips and techniques to help staff and young people engage in conversation and complete the tools collaboratively.
+When producing the toolkit, we sought out the views of staff and young people.
+From these workshops, it was clear that the toolkit needed to include tips and techniques to help staff and young people engage in conversation and complete the tools collaboratively.

 All young people have the capacity for growth and personal development.
 My Strengths Training for Life (MST4Life) uses a distinctly strengths-based approach informed by clinical and sports psychology to support young people to achieve their goals.

 The MST4Life programme has become a central component of a large housing provider's support and wellbeing offer to young people.
 Those who are currently NEET (Not in Education, Employment or Training) are particularly encouraged to take part in the programme.

 MST4Life uses similar techniques to those used by sports coaches to help young people establish aspirations, set goals and utilise support networks to develop confidence, teamwork, problem-solving, and a range of other mental skills.
 All this is aimed at helping residents, many of whom have complex needs and are at risk of isolation, social disadvantage and poor mental health.

 Just as successful sportsmen and women develop their mental skills to reach new heights in their sport, the programme helps young people develop the mental skills to navigate the job market, build healthy relationships, and manage their mental health.